Skip to main content

 How Backyard Features and Add-Ons Can Explain the Price Difference

-Some quotes include a complete backyard package with BBQ islands, hardscaping, or turf, while others only cover the pool shell and plumbing.
+Some quotes include a complete backyard package with BBQ islands, hardscaping, or turf, while others only cover the pool and equipment.

 How Builder Quality and Warranties Influence Pool Pricing

-Price differences often reflect more than materials—they reveal a builder’s experience, reputation, and quality standards.
+Price differences often reflect more than materials—they reveal a builder’s experience, reputation, quality standards and overall confidence in the finished product.
 Established builders invest in skilled crews, top materials, and proven construction processes that ensure long-term reliability.

 Warranty terms also matter.
-One builder might offer only a one-year limited warranty, while another—like Shasta—provides structural lifetime warranty on the shell of the pool.
+One builder might say "this is the best system" and offer only a one-year limited manufacturer warranty, while another provides 3 to 5 year warranty on components and structural lifetime warranty on the shell of the pool.
 A lower price today can mean higher repair costs later if corners are cut.

 How to Compare Two Pool Quotes Fairly